zoxpx/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/troubleshoot-and-get-support.md

 #### Portworx cluster {#portworx-cluster}

-* If the px container is failing to start on each node, ensure you have shared mounts enable.
-Please follow [these](/reference/knowledge-base/shared-mount-propagation) instructions to enable shared mount propogation.
-This is needed because PX runs as a container and it will be provisioning storage to other containers.
 * Ports 9001 - 9022 must be open for internal network traffic between nodes running PX.
 Without this, px cluster nodes will not be able to communicate and cluster will be down.
 * If one of your nodes has a custom taint, the Portworx pod will not get scheduled on that node unless you add a toleration in the Portworx DaemonSet spec.
 Read [here](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#taints-and-tolerations-beta-feature) for more information about taints and tolerations.
 * When the px container boots on a node for the first time, it attempts to download kernel headers to compile it’s kernel module.
 This can fail if the host sits behind a proxy.
 To workaround this, install the kernel headers on the host.
 For example on centos, this will be ```yum install kernel-headers-`uname -r``` and ``yum install kernel-devel-`uname -r```